 - Inspect surfaces routinely for signs of deterioration due to moisture damage, structural cracks or settlement, missing or loose masonry units, and deteriorated mortar joints. - Ensure drainage of surfaces is adequate to prevent water from collecting along foundation walls and on horizontal masonry surfaces or decorative elements. - Clean heavily soiled surfaces to prevent their accelerated deterioration by using the gentlest effective method.
 Acceptable cleaning methods include: - Water.
 This method ranges from hand scrubbing to pressure washing to steam cleaning.
 Water cleaning generally is the simplest, gentlest, safest, and least expensive method of masonry cleaning. - Chemical.
 Chemical cleaners include acidic, alkaline, or organic compounds in either liquid or vapor forms.
-When used improperly, chemical run-off can cause serious damage to the environment, including plants, animals, and bodies of water. - Repoint deteriorated mortar joints to prevent damage caused by moisture penetration. - Repaint previously painted masonry surfaces as necessary.
+When used improperly, chemical run-off can cause serious damage to the environment, including plants, animals, and bodies of water. - Repoint deteriorated mortar joints to prevent damage caused by moisture penetration. - Repaint previously painted masonry surfaces as necessary. - B.3.6 Painting and waterproofing the exposed parts of foundations is not allowed.
+Nonporous coatings trap moisture which, upon freezing, accelerates deterioration and can cause interior damage. - B.3.7 Sandblasting is not allowed.

-- B.3.7 Sandblasting is not allowed. - B.3.8 Venting of a foundation is necessary.
+- B.3.8 Venting of a foundation is necessary.
 Vents should be painted a color which blends with the existing foundation color. - B.3.9 Access doors to the foundation area should be located in an area not visible from the street.